 The final responsibility for arranging an internship is yours, but as a department, we try to help in the search process.
 We have a department pizza supper every year related to resume development and job and internship search strategies.
 Individually, we'll be glad to talk through career goals with you one-on-one, and help with specific contacts whenever we can.
-The bulletin board outside the department lists many internship opportunities, and we keep files on others.

 Some examples of recent student internships include:

 - Pathology lab, Fox Chase Cancer Center, Philadelphia (researching aspects of molecular pathology of tumor progression and general tissue analysis for a cancer hospital)

 - Community Supported Agriculture, Philadelphia area.
 Helped manage a low-input vegetable farm focused on local markets.

 - Pennsylvania Dept/Env.
 Protection.
 Assessment of underground storage tank leakage and groundwater quality